tonethar/IGME-330-Fall-2023/hw/hw-4.md

 }
 ```

----

-## VI.
-FAQ & Errata & Hints (check back frequently - might be updated as needed)

-- ***Buttons can be enabled/disabled with the `disabled` property***
+4) Buttons can be enabled/disabled with the `disabled` property
   - https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled
   - https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp

-- ***Displaying park ids and park names on favorite-parks-viewer.html***
+5) Displaying park ids and park names on **favorite-parks-viewer.html**
   - you only need to store the park id in Firebase
   - your JS can then use the park id to "look up" the park name.
-Here's an example data structure (OR, you could instead utilize the existing JSON data file):
+Here's an example data structure (OR, you could instead utilize the existing JSON parks data file):

 ```js
 const parks = {